rashmisagar/k6demo/README.md

-# Performance Testing with k6 and GitHub Actions
+# Performance - Load Testing with k6 and GitHub Actions

 This repository demonstrates how to perform performance testing using k6 and automate the testing process using GitHub Actions.